Genivia/ugrep/README.md

     --zmax=NUM
-            When used with option -z (--decompress), searches the contents of compressed files and archives stored within archives by up to NUM expansion levels deep.
-The default --zmax=1 only permits searching uncompressed files stored in cpio, pax, tar and zip archives;
+            When used with option -z (--decompress), searches the contents of compressed files and archives stored within archives by up to NUM expansion stages.
+The default --zmax=1 only permits searching uncompressed files stored in cpio, pax, tar, zip and 7z archives;
             compressed files and archives are detected as binary files and are effectively ignored.
-Specify --zmax=2 to search compressed files and archives stored in cpio, pax, tar and zip archives.
+Specify --zmax=2 to search compressed files and archives stored in cpio, pax, tar, zip and 7z archives.
 NUM may range from 1 to 99 for up to 99 decompression and de-archiving steps.
 Increasing NUM values gradually degrades performance.

 Files compressed with gzip (`.gz`), compress (`.Z`), bzip2 (`.bz`, `.bz2`,